Bear fight: Student Palestinian group claims UCLA trademark complaint is effort to stifle speech

 The flyer included a bear wearing a keffiyeh scarf reaching up toward a kite colored to resemble the Palestinian flag and three doves.

-UCLA, a public university, demanded in its letter that the organization not use renditions of the Bruin Bear, its mascot, in association with the Palestinian flag, which some interpret as an endorsement of violence against Israel.
+UCLA, a public university, demanded in its letter that the organization not use renditions of the Bruin Bear, its mascot, in association with the Palestinian-flag kite, which some interpret as an endorsement of violence against Israel.

 "A review of your website discloses use of the 'UCLA' name, and is an attempt to associate NSJP with the mascot of the Bruin Bear in a logo/digital poster for the national conference," the letter states.
 "Taken as a whole, theses uses claim, suggest, or imply an affiliation with or an endorsement by UCLA of NSJP and/or its national conference, which is simply incorrect."

-Note: CORRECTION (6:55 p.m.
-ET, Nov.
-9, 2018): An earlier version of this article referred incorrectly to UCLA’s issue with the NJSP poster by leaving out the word "kite" after "Palestinian flag."
-The school specifically objected to the image of the kite because they have been used by some groups to launch incendiary attacks on Israel.